USS Falgout

-USS Falgout (DE-/DER-324) was an Edsall-class destroyer escort built for the U.S. Navy during World War II.
+USS Falgout (DE-/DER-324) was an Edsall-class destroyer escort built for the United States Navy during World War II.
 She served in the Atlantic Ocean and provided destroyer escort protection against submarine and air attack for Navy vessels and convoys.
-Post-war, she was borrowed by the U.S. Coast Guard and also served as a radar picket ship on the Distant Early Warning Line.
+Post-war, she was borrowed by the United States Coast Guard and also served as a radar picket ship on the Distant Early Warning Line.
 She was reclassified DER-324 on 28 October 1954.

 Namesake

 George Irvin Falgout was born on 28 October 1922 in Raceland, Louisiana.
 He enlisted in the United States Naval Reserve 19 February 1942.
 Seaman Second Class Falgout was killed in action in the Naval Battle of Guadalcanal on 12 November 1942, while serving on the USS San Francisco when he remained at his gun, firing at a Japanese aircraft until it crashed into his station.
 Seaman Second Class he was posthumously awarded the Navy Cross.